1254859753/.github.io/README.md

 (corresponding section: Section 4)

-The data is the sample of Chinese administrative divison, which is used in the toponym **disambiguation task**.
+The data are a sample of Chinese administrative divisions, which are used in the toponym **disambiguation task**.
 Limited by the national policy, only **<Nanjing City, JiangSu Province>** is provided.

-In the **China-Nanjing.xlsx** file, each rolumn represents a data record referring to a specific administrative division.
-The **name** field is used to create **has_component** relations in address graph.
+In the **China-Nanjing.xlsx** file, each column represents a data record referring to a specific administrative division.
+The **name** field is used to create **has_component** relations in the address graph.

 -  **Graph data**

 (corresponding section: Section 3)

-The **Edge** and **Node** directories store the basic node and edge files that can be imported into graph database through a "Load csv" command.
-The name of file is the types of nodes and edges.
+The **Edge** and **Node** directories store the basic node and edge files that can be imported into the graph database through a "Load csv" command.
+The name of the file is the types of nodes and edges.
 Generally, we first import node files and then edge files.

-The **Address.csv** is a complete preparing file to generate node and edge files in the project.
-In the file, **address segmentation** has been provided according to our semi-automatic method.
-We hope that the offered address segmentation can support more apllications.
+**Address.csv** is a complete preparing file to generate node and edge files in the project.
+In the file, **address segmentation** has been provided according to our semiautomatic method.
+We hope that the offered address segmentation can support more applications.

 -  **Matching data**